 After a day of skiing, what’s more comforting than having a Nabe (Japanese hotpot) that can fill your stomach with the freshest ingredients from Hokkaido?
 You can even get this delivered to your chalet.
 Believe it or not — a chef can come to your place and make sushi on site only for you — simply place an order before you ski out a day before!

-If you are not yet an advance skier, you can book private lessons, the first thing all coaches teach — make sure you know how to fall!
-They also have a ski center near the lift for you to store your ski equipment there overnight, so that you can ski-free without carrying the 10kg ski equipments to the lift every morning!
+If you are not yet an advanced skier, you can book private lessons, the first thing all coaches teach — make sure you know how to fall!
+They also have a ski centre near the lift for you to store your ski equipment there overnight so that you can ski-free without carrying the 10kg ski equipment to the lift every morning!

-If you are adventurous and energetic enough, start planning your Niseko ski trip now!
+If you are adventurous and energetic enough, start planning your Niseko ski resort holiday today.